mendersoftware/mender-docs/04.Artifacts/06.Variables/docs.md

 #### MENDER_DATA_PART_SIZE_MB

 The size of the persistent data partition in the generated `.sdimg` file.
 See [Configuring the partition sizes](../../Devices/Partition-layout#configuring-the-partition-sizes) for more information.

+#### MENDER_DEVICE_TYPE

+A string that defines the type of device this image will be installed on.
+This variable is only relevant when building a complete partitioned image (`.sdimg` suffix).
+Once a device is flashed with this, it will not change, even if the device is updated.

+It defaults to the value of `${MACHINE}`.

+#### MENDER_DEVICE_TYPES_COMPATIBLE

+A space separated string of device types that determine which types of devices this update is suitable for.
+This complements the `MENDER_DEVICE_TYPE` variable, and is only relevant when building a `.mender` update, not when building a `.sdimg` partitioned image.

+It defaults to the value of `${MACHINE}`.

 #### MENDER_PARTITIONING_OVERHEAD_MB